-A Participant that has been determined by ASX Clear to be inactive under Rule S1.2.1(2)(a) and therefore is only subject to the base core capital requirement is not required to submit the Business Activities Return.
+A Participant that has been determined by ASX Clear to be inactive under Rule S1.2.1(3)(a) and therefore is only subject to the base requirement is not required to submit the Business Activities Return.

-A Participant that has submitted a Business Activities Return in which it has requested that both its own account business and non-ASX client activity be automatically deemed material will have the additional \$5,000,000 core capital requirement apply for each of these activities.
-Such a Participant is not required to submit further Business Activities Returns on a quarterly basis until such time as it believes that there has been a reduction in the materiality of either of those activities and it wishes to have its core capital requirement assessed by ASX Clear.
+A Participant that has submitted a Business Activities Return in which it has requested that both its own account business and non-ASX client activity be automatically deemed material will have an additional amount of \$5,000,000 apply for each of these activities in the calculation of its core requirement.
+Such a Participant is not required to submit further Business Activities Returns on a quarterly basis until such time as it believes that there has been a reduction in the materiality of either of those activities and it wishes to have its core requirement assessed by ASX Clear.